 Check this one out-

-27 days ago Cynthia Silver☾✯ said:
+about 1 month ago Cynthia Silver☾✯ said:

 Wow.
 I'm stunned speechless by the powerful message of this.
 I love how right-to-the-point you were with this, and it was really effective in delivering its message of patriotism.
 I especially loved how you never mentioned a specific country, which makes the story applicable to anyone and everyone.
 There is really nothing I can suggest, it was perfect all the way.
 Great job!

-28 days ago Arietta Coleman said:
+about 1 month ago Arietta Coleman said:

 Short was great.
 Got its point across and is touching for anyone of any nation in war. :)

 about 1 month ago Noceurx said:

 I commend your skill for being able to tell such a fulfilling story in so few words :o This was very passionate with emotions flowing right off the page and a much more enjoyable read than I expected (I don't typically read these sorts of genres/topics.)
 The vivid imagery and way you expressed his feelings really drew me in.
 Great work here~!